StephenKrewson/hathi-images/README.md

 This retrieved the entire `crops` folder containing the stubbytree hierarchy to the VM's persistent disk.
 The size was 553GB.
 Unfortunately, `gsutil rsync` tool did not work, since the HTRC server was not in Cloud Object format.

 Since GPU quotas and buckets are also associated with projects, I stuck with the `global-matrix-245215` project.

-From the VM, after renaming the `crops` folder, I ran the following to copy the data to the cheaper bucket storage:
+From the VM, after renaming the `crops` folder, I ran the  [`gsutil rsync`](https://cloud.google.com/storage/docs/gsutil/commands/rsync) command to copy the data to the cheaper bucket storage:

 ```
+# Note that gsutil commands only work with cloud buckets!
+Not VMs
+# The -m flag optimizes/parallelizes jobs involving cloud buckets
-$ gsutil -m rsync -r hathitrust-full_1800-50/ gs://hathitrust-full_1800-50
+gsutil -m rsync -r hathitrust-full_1800-50/ gs://hathitrust-full_1800-50
 ```

 I first tested with the flag `-n` to see what would happen.
 Don't select `-d` since this is a one-time transfer, and there is no need to delete extra files from the bucket.

-A key principle is to keep lots of data in the buckets, where it's cheaper to store.
-Then, extract subsets and run compute-intensive tasks on them (e.g. PixPlot vectorization).
+A key principle is to keep lots of data in the buckets, where it's cheaper to store (about $6 per month for the 600 GB ACS dataset).
+Then, extract subsets and run compute-intensive tasks on them (for example, PixPlot vectorization).

 - Conclusion: make boot disk the 2TB maximum.
 Mounting and resizing extra disks requires LOTS of extra knowledge of df and lsblk and growpart.
 Something to study up on, though.
 - Other breakthrough: run tmux ON the remote server!!
 Then detach and exit.
 Job will hum merrily along.
 Otherwise, as soon as my laptop goes to sleep, the SSH connection is broken and it's all over.
 And it was too weird to run tmux within tmux.
 Just like the Zoo c.
 2017!

-- For pure GCP transfers, I favor `rsync -m`)

-If you zipped the training images on Windows, you may need the [P7 tool](https://anaconda.org/bioconda/p7zip) to unzip them on the Linux Google VM.
+On once occasion, because I had zipped training images on Windows, I needed the [P7 tool](https://anaconda.org/bioconda/p7zip) to unzip them on the Linux Google VM.
 You need to create a conda environment to get the right permissions -- difficult!

 ```
 conda install -c bioconda p7zip